|

 2 stalks celery, sliced

-1 medium-sized green cabbage, quartered or cut in wedges
+1 large green cabbage, quartered or cut in wedges

 3/4 cup brown sugar